by Myles Abroad

 High Stakes on the Sweetwater River Mark Adcock

 High Stakes on the Sweetwater River

-Bill Harley leaned back in his chair and glanced once more at the stairs leading up to the guest rooms.
+Bill Harley shivered, remembering as he leaned back in his chair and glanced once more at the stairs leading up to the guest rooms.
 He scratched his beard and looked around the empty but clean saloon.
-The early morning Wyoming sunlight cast the shadow of the swing doors across the bare wood floors.
-A clink of glasses brought his attention back to the bar where the barkeep, in rolled-up sleeves, wiped the counter and stowed away clean glasses.
+The early morning Wyoming sunlight cast the shadow of the swing doors across the bare wood floor.
+A clink of glass brought his attention back to the bar where the barkeep, in rolled-up sleeves, wiped the counter and stowed away clean glasses.

-He grimaced as he reached for his coffee.
+He reached for his coffee and then looked around feeling like he was being watched.
 His wife, Eileen, had twice seen a stranger on horseback lurking near their property.
 She was frightened and hadn't wanted him to go, but he needed to see this through.

-He ordered a coffee, then sat opposite Bill.
+He ordered a coffee and then sat opposite Bill.

 "Good Morning, Mr. Harley," he said, shaking Bill's hand.